bowen-upenn/scene_graph_commonsense/README.md

-## This repository contains the PyTorch implementation of the algorithm proposed in the paper "Scene Graph Generation from Hierarchical Relationship Reasoning".
+## This repository is the official PyTorch implementation of the paper "Scene Graph Generation from Hierarchical Relationship Reasoning".
 This paper describes a novel approach to deducing relationships between objects in a visual scene.
 It explicitly exploits an informative hierarchical structure that can be imposed to divide the object and relationship categories into disjoint super-categories.
 Specifically, our proposed scheme implements a Bayes prediction head to jointly predict the super-category or type of relationship between the two objects, along with the detailed relationship within that super-category.
 This design reduces the impact of class imbalance problems.
 We present experimental results on the Visual Genome and OpenImage V6 datasets showing that this factorized approach allows a relatively simple model to achieve competitive performance, especially on predicate classification and zero-shot tasks.

 ## Dependencies